Beautiful scenery at Boca Ciega Park in Tampa

 The Gasparilla Pirate Festival, a large festival celebrating the legend of pirate Jose Gaspar, dates back over 100 years.
 The festive pirate themed lineup features the Gasparilla Invasion (arrival of the Gasparilla ship downtown), pre invasion live entertainment, a special brunch, and the 3rd largest parade in the country.

-10. Tampa ranks as one of the best cities for coffee lovers
+10. The city ranks as one of the best cities for coffee lovers

 Coffee and Americano at Cork and Beans in Dunedin, Florida

 Looking to skip the standard chain coffee shops like Starbucks and Dunkin’?
 You are in luck as Tampa is home to so many eclectic coffee shops.
-Most associate Tampa with endless chains, however, many independent shops lurk in each and every city throughout the metro.
-In fact, Tampa ranks amongst the best cities for coffee lovers!
-Tampa is home to so many wonderful laid-back shops, each offering their own unique vibe, that it would be difficult to pick amongst the bunch.
-For a few great options, check out my list of the best coffee shops in Tampa Bay!
+Most associate this sunbelt city with endless chains, however, many independent shops lurk in each and every city throughout the metro.

 Edward Scissorhands house in Lutz, Florida